 A team of researchers has developed the first LiDAR-based augmented reality head-up display for use in vehicles.

-Tests on a prototype version of the "holographic dashboard" suggest that this technology could improve road safety by "seeing through" objects to warn of potential hazards without distracting the driver.
+Tests on a prototype version of the 'holographic dashboard' suggest this technology could improve road safety by 'seeing through' objects to warn of potential dangers without distracting the driver.

 Head held high, the dashboard at eye level